DenOfEquity/StableDiffusion3-for-webUI/README.md

 #### 22/06/2024 ####
 * added captioning, in the image2image section.
 Uses [Florence-2-base](https://huggingface.co/microsoft/Florence-2-base) (faster, lighter than -large, still very good).
 Use the 'P' toggle button to overwrite the prompt when captions generated.
 Also captions are written to console.
 Could add a toggle to use the larger model.
-* added guidance cutoff control - faster processing after cutoff at small-ish quality cost.
-Not compatible with controlNet, so setting ignored if controlNet active
+* added guidance cutoff control - faster processing after cutoff at small-ish quality cost. ~~Not compatible with controlNet, so setting ignored if controlNet active.~~
 * ZN toggle zeroes out the negative text embeds, different result to encoding an empty prompt.
 Experimental, might tend to oversaturate.
 * 'rng' button generates some random alphanumerics for the negative prompt.
 SD3 doesn't seem to respect the negative much, so random characters can be used for tweaking outputs.